kwant-project/kwant/doc/source/tutorial/tutorial3.rst

 Band structure calculations
 ...........................

 When doing transport simulations, one also often needs to know the band structure of the leads, i.e. the energies of the propagating plane waves in the leads as a function of momentum.
-This band structure contains information about the number of modes, the velocities, ...
+This band structure contains information about the number of modes, their momenta and velocities.

-In this example, we aim to compute the bandstructure of a simple tight-binding wire.
+In this example, we aim to compute the band structure of a simple tight-binding wire.

 Computing band structures in Kwant is easy.
 Just define a lead in the